wp-plugins/elevio/readme.txt

 1. Install the elevio plugin
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click the 'Elevio' menu on the left.
+3. Click the 'Elevio' menu item on the left.
-4. Follow the installation instructions instructions.
+4. Follow the installation instructions.

 == Screenshots ==